Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: CONCLUSION

 \section{CONCLUSION}

 We presented a new approach to learning safety monitors for \acps based on contextual learning.
 Our approach utilizes methods from contextual bandits to learn monitors.
-Our results shows the significant impact of contextualizing monitors in selecting the right control and balancing safety and performance.
-Here we focused on positional contexts, based on static features.
+Our results show the significant impact of contextualizing monitors in selecting the right control and balancing safety and performance.
+In this paper, we focused on positional contexts based on static features.
 In the future, we plan to expand to state-based contexts, adapting both theory and algorithms.
+We also plan to further investigate the selection of feature spaces, as the effectiveness of our approach relies on the choice of the context space.
+In general, the choice of contexts must be constrained to features that are reliably monitorable at runtime, and should be selected with this consideration in mind.